open-telemetry/opentelemetry-java/CONTRIBUTING.md

 ## Project Scope

-`opentelemetry-java` is one of several repositories which comprise the OpenTelemetry java ecosystem, and contains the core components upon which instrumentation and extensions are built.
-In order to prevent sprawl and maintain a high level of quality, we limit the project scope to components which implement concepts defined in the [opentelemetry-specification](https://github.com/open-telemetry/opentelemetry-specification), with a few exceptions / comments:
+`opentelemetry-java` is one of several repositories which comprise the OpenTelemetry Java ecosystem, and contains the core components upon which instrumentation and extensions are built.
+In order to prevent sprawl and maintain a high level of quality, we limit this repository's scope to components which implement concepts defined in the [opentelemetry-specification](https://github.com/open-telemetry/opentelemetry-specification), with a few exceptions / comments: